adioshun/gitBook_3D_People_Detection/10downsampling/12ground-wallfilter.md

 By modeling the table as a plane, we can remove it from the point cloud.

+- Segmentation of the table from everything else
+- to identify the table.

+Random Sample Consensus (RANSAC) is used to identify points in the dataset that belong to a particular model.
+It assumes that all of the data in a dataset is composed of both inliers and outliers, where inliers can be defined by a particular model with a specific set of parameters, and outliers don't.

 ```python
 # RANSAC Plane Filtering Code
 def do_ransac_plane_segmentation(pcl_data,pcl_sac_model_plane,pcl_sac_ransac,max_distance):